CLEP (College-Level Examination Program) Testing

 The College-Level Examination Program® (CLEP) gives students the opportunity to earn college credit through testing for knowledge acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits, or internships.

 CLEP offers 33 examinations in five subject areas.
 The tests cover material usually taught in a two-year degree program or in the first two years of a four-year program.
 Most CLEP exams are 90 minutes and multiple choice, except the College Composition exam which is 120 minutes and requires essays.
 Exams may be repeated after a three-month waiting period.
 The College Board will nullify results of tests taken more frequently.

 Register for a CLEP Exam and Schedule Test Date

 Pre-register and submit separate payments for each test as follows:

-1. FIRST STEP: Register and pay for an exam at the My Account Portal.
+1. Register and pay for an exam at the My Account Portal.
 This registration provides you with a payment receipt and a TICKET ID.
 Once you have your TICKET ID, you are ready to schedule your test date.

 Identification Required on Test Day